-Create Combined miRNA Report combines all reports created from the QIAseq miRNA Quantification workflow across multiple samples into a single report in order to get a better overview of samples in the experiment and to more easily perform quality control.
+Create Combined miRNA Report combines all reports from miRNA related tools (including the Biomedical Genomics Analysis tool Create UMI Reads for miRNA https://resources.qiagenbioinformatics.com/manuals/biomedicalgenomicsanalysis/current/index.php?manual=Create_UMI_Reads_miRNA.html) across multiple samples into a single report.
+This is to provide a better overview of samples in the experiment and to more easily perform quality control.
 The tool should be run on samples that are created using the same parameters.
 Samples with the same name will be merged.

 To start the tool, go to:

 Toolbox | RNA-Seq and Small RNA Analysis ()| miRNA Analysis () | Create Combined miRNA Report ()

 In the first dialog, select the reports to be merged (at least 2).
 Click Next to choose whether you wish to use short aliases (*S1, S2, etc...) or the full sample names in the headers of the tables.
 This is merely a question of readability of the resulting report.